Heavy metal genres: Death 'n' roll

 "Death 'n' roll" is a term for death metal bands that incorporate rock and roll elements to their overall sound.
 The term is a blend of death metal and rock 'n' roll.
 The achieved effect is that of death metal's trademark combination of growled vocals and highly distorted detuned guitar riffing with elements reminiscent of 1970s hard rock and heavy metal.
 Notable examples include Entombed, Six Feet Under, Gorefest, Helltrain, and Deuteronomium.

 Melodic death metal

 Melodic death metal, also referred to as melodeath or MDM, is a heavy metal music style that combines elements from the new wave of British heavy metal (NWOBHM) with elements of death metal.
 The style was developed during the early and mid-1990s, primarily in England and Scandinavia.
 The Swedish death metal scene in particular did much to popularize the style, which soon centered in the "Gothenburg metal" scene in Gothenburg, Sweden.
 Some prominent melodic death metal bands include Amon Amarth, At the Gates, Soilwork, Dark Tranquillity, Arch Enemy, In Flames, and Carcass.
+Recently, the boundaries of the genre have also become blurred.
+Melodic death metal is often combined with genres such as avant-garde metal, doomsday metal, flogging metal, or black metal.
+In the 2000s, the type evolved in many directions.